 Data transmitted at speeds over 1 Pbps using new technology

-Researchers from Sun Yat-sen University in China have proposed a new technology to increase bandwidth
+Researchers from Sun Yat-sen University in China have proposed a new technology to increase throughput

-fiber optic capabilities.During the experiments, scientists managed to achieve speeds of 1 Pbps (1015 bps) using spatial multiplexing in the orbital angular momentum mode.
+capabilities of fiber optic channels.During experiments, scientists were able to achieve a speed of 1 Pbit/s (1015 bit/s) using spatial multiplexing in orbital angular momentum mode.

 The proposed system combines spatial,polarization and dense wavelength division multiplexing.
-The use of three compression methods at once made it possible to transmit data over a 34-kilometer 7-core fiber with an annular middle with a diameter of only 180 microns at a rate of 1.02 Pb / s.
+The use of three compression methods at once made it possible to transmit data at a speed of 1.02 Pb/s over a 34-kilometer, 7-core fiber with a ring center with a diameter of only 180 microns.

 A multiplexing scheme that includes spatial, polarization, and dense multiplexing.
 Image: Junyi Liu et al., Light: Science and Applications